QLD Wide - 60 Seconds Claim Advice

 Our bicycle accident lawyers provide legal services with the guidance of our law firm’s Principal, Kerry Splatt.
 He is a QLS-Accredited Specialist in Personal Injury Law.

-This Queensland Law Society accreditation recognises the advanced training undertaken by compensation solicitors and their expertise in personal injury law.
+This Queensland Law Society accreditation recognises the advanced training undertaken by personal injury solicitors and their expertise in compensation law.

-The Car Accident Compensation Lawyers QLD offers free initial legal advice that can explain your rights and entitlements.
+The Car Accident Compensation Lawyers QLD offer free initial legal advice that can explain your rights and entitlements.

 Compared to other types of road users, bike riders are at a greater risk of accidents.
 Consequently, a motor vehicle accident involving a bicycle can result in serious injuries as well as substantial financial loss.
 That’s because motorcycle riders primarily rely on their clothing and helmets for protection in the event of an accident.